ericphamEP/COMP4107-Project/README.md

-# AI-generated image detector, COMP4107-Project
+# AI-generated image detector

-This project has several parts for creating an AI-generated image detector, that were used to experiment and report on model parameters that increased model effectiveness and accuracy.
+This school project has several parts for creating an AI-generated image detector, that were used to experiment and report on model parameters that increased model effectiveness and accuracy.

 ## Dataset generator